|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

-Day 13: Trek to the Torres, Torres del Paine National Park
+Day 13: Trek in Torres del Paine National Park, Tower Peaks views

 Today, we go on a spectacular hike to Torres del Paine.
 This is a challenging hike but well worth the effort because of the spectacular views of the Tower Peaks.

 This morning, we leave Torres del Paine and head south to Punta Arenas on the Strait of Magellan.
 This is a long trip through amazing scenery from the high mountains of Torres del Paine to the coastal city of Puerto Natales on the shore of Esperanza Bay.
 We will enjoy the fresh sea breeze in this busy port town and then continue for another 250kms through this mountainous Magallanes region of Chilean Patagonia.

 Day 15: Penguin Reserve, Exploring Punta Arenas Including the Sara Brown Museum

 Today we have an early start to the day, as we take a short trip to Isla Magdalena where we will travel by Zodiac boat to see the colony of Magellanic Penguins - sometimes numbering 100,000 strong.
 The sight, sounds (and smells) of these curious creatures is truly an amazing sight.
 (High winds can delay the departure until the afternoon).